Marinated Pork Loin Roast

 • I like using a big 2-gallon sized storage bag for marinating the roast.
 If you don’t have a bag that big, use a large bowl.

-Remove the roast from the pan and place it on a roasting rack.
+2. Place the roast on a roasting rack.
 Discard the marinade.

 The safe internal temperature for pork is 145°F, which will deliver a medium rare roast.
 Here’s a chart from pork.org, so you can cook the roast to your desired doneness: